How Invisible Waves Have Changed the World

 You proofread and you proofread and your friends proofread, umpteen times.
 Still you miss a word here, a comma there, a typo here and there.
 It is amazing what can escape your gaze.
 Then you do a last minute addition and another thing slips through.

 The best proofread by far was making the Finnish translation: when you have to take your text one sentence at a time and turn it into a meaningful sentence in another language, you really need to read through it.
 Unfortunately at this point the original English version was already in print.
+Special mention must also be given to Miles Jiang, who found several errors and misprints during his translation effort for the Chinese edition.

 Here are some of the most noteworthy issues found.
 My apologies for not catching them sooner.